Edit Content

 Products Can Help You, Too

 One way to keep your leaks to yourself is by using pads, but not just any kind of pads.
 If you’re tempted to grab one of your menstrual pads that have been stashed away for a while, please don’t.
 They might look like they can get the job done but they won’t.
 Menstrual pads are great for absorbing menstrual flow but not the rapid output of urine.
 Instead, look into bladder control pads.
 They’re much more comfortable and offer better protection.
-Bladder control pads are designed to control odor, keep you dry, and let you remain discreet about your leaks.
+Bladder control pads are designed to control odor, keep you dry, and let you remain discreet about your leak

 Using a Product is Okay